etna-team/etna/README.md

 Without the appropriate extension you will get an `ImportError` trying to import the model that needs it.
 For example, `etna.models.ProphetModel` needs `prophet` extension and can't be used without it.

+Also, the library, starting with version 3.0, can be installed on the Google Colab and Kaggle platforms.
+To do this, you can use any of the instructions above.

+On Google Colab, do not forget to restart the environment after installing the library.

 ### Configuration

 ETNA supports configuration files.
 It means that library will check that all the specified packages are installed prior to script start and NOT during runtime.